 |$8 to $15

 The main benefit of sustainable bamboo is its extreme hardness and durability; bamboo flooring costs between $5 and $11 per square foot.
 The color can run from pale yellow to green.

 Brazilian walnut flooring runs from $11 to $20 per square foot.
 An exotic hardwood, it’s extremely hard and durable but is expensive to install.

-The cost of cypress flooring averages $8 to $18 per square foot and can run between $4 and $8 per square foot for labor.
+The cost of cypress flooring averages $3.85 to $5.75 per square foot for materials only.
 Cypress is a relatively soft wood that will take on a distressed and aged look when used in high-traffic areas.
 It has an arching, swirling grain and is honey-gold in color.